 With this, the ability arises to host and deliver services from those near-user-placed computing elements, in the following called edge compute elements, provided through the transport network connectivity capability which in itself is advancing both in the wireless domain (with recent advances in 5G technologies) and wired domain (with the proliferation of fiber access).

-The future Network2030 architecture needs to cater to the needs of an increasing edge densification by considering the access network as a service rich, so-called deep edge network, that provides the full suite of Internet protocol-based services with requirements in terms of multicast and service routing, session management as well as transport network integration that aim at providing flexible, possibly low latency and high throughput services to end users..
+The future Network2030 architecture needs to cater to the needs of an increasing edge densification by considering the access network as a service rich, so-called deep edge network, that provides the full suite of Internet protocol-based services with requirements in terms of multicast and service routing, session management as well as transport network integration that aim at providing flexible, possibly low latency and high throughput services to end users.

 Requirements